mui/material-ui/docs/data/joy/components/typography/typography.md

 });
 ```

-Then, you will be able to use those levels from the `level` prop:
+By doing that, you'll be able to use those levels from the `level` prop:

 ```js
 <Typography level="subtitle">